VIDEO | PAINTING 101 | TECHNIQUES | DISTRESS

-These easy chalk painting tips for beginners will provide you with a better understanding of the process and get you started on the creative journey of painting furniture with chalk paint.
+These easy to follow chalk painting tips for beginners will provide you with a better understanding of the process and get you started on the creative journey of painting furniture with chalk paint.

-For those new to chalk painting we recommend that your first project not be something that has a high sentimental and/or personal value to you.
-Take the time to play around with your brushes and paint while getting the basic techniques down before tackling a bigger and more personal project.
-An end or side table, dresser or better yet something you get for free that you found on the side of the road or picked up cheap at a thrift store.
-Watch Tutorial
+For those who are new to chalk painting, we recommend that your first project be something that has minimal sentimental or personal significance to you.
+Instead, take the time to experiment with your brushes and paint, while learning the fundamental techniques, before tackling a larger and more personal project.
+An end or side table, a dresser, or even something you found on the side of the road for free or an inexpensive find at a garage sale or thrift store.
+Check out our article: How to Find Free Furniture to Paint » Watch Tutorial

 If you have difficulty finding beauty in the imperfections then chalk painting is not for you.
 You cannot be a perfectionist and use chalk paint, because perfection is not what you should be aiming towards.
 Chalk painting is about creating and capturing those natural and vintage textures that transform a dull and ordinary piece of furniture into a personal treasure.
 It’s about having fun, being creative and willing to experiment.

-With any natural bristle brush you will have some brush strokes, especially when using a heavier paint like chalk paint.
-It inherently gives you that old World vintage charm, look and feel.
-Many of those things are based on the textures that you create with paint using a natural bristle brush.
-It gives you the ability to create amazing and unique pieces using various painting techniques (Cross-Hatch, Feather, Stipple, Dry Brushing, Wash).
+Brush strokes are inevitable with any natural bristle brush, especially when using a heavier paint like chalk paint.
+It has that old world vintage charm, look, and feel to it.
+Many of those things are inspired by the textures you can achieve with paint and a natural bristle brush.
+It enables you to create amazing and one-of-a-kind pieces by utilizing various painting techniques (Cross-Hatch, Feather, Stipple, Dry Brushing, Wash).
 Watch Tutorial

 If you’re looking for a smoother finish then we recommend thinning the paint by adding water to the paint or wetting the tip of your brush with water before you dip it into the paint.